williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 ### Treats Real People

-This isn't abstract theory—it's about treating real mental illness.
+This isn't abstract theory it's about treating real mental illness.
 If quantum effects matter, we can improve treatment for millions of people.

 ### Tests Consciousness Theories

-It provides a testable way to explore whether quantum mechanics matters for consciousness—through medical research, not just philosophy.
+It provides a testable way to explore whether quantum mechanics matters for consciousness through medical research, not just philosophy.

 ### Opens New Directions